adosar/aidsorb/docs/source/auto_examples/resume.rst

 ..
 GENERATED FROM PYTHON SOURCE LINES 7-17

-After training a model, you might want to test its performance, make predictions or do whatever you want with it, such as continue training.
+After training a model, you might want to test its performance, make predictions or do whatever you want with it.

 .. note::
     This example assummes: